Model-independent constraints on $\Omega_m$ and $H(z)$ from the link between geometry and growth: Conclusions

 The forecast analysis performed using the methodology of this work predicts that combining the DESI measurements with the CMB BAO data used in this work will yield $15\%$ tighter constraints on $H(z)$ across redshift as well as five times tighter constraints on $\Omega_m$.
 While this constraints are still significantly looser than the model-dependent cosmological constraints of \textit{Planck} 2018, we show that a model-independent analysis of DESI plus CMB BAO data would be as powerful as a $\Lambda$CDM analysis of current data.
 Indeed, we find that model-independent constraints using this methodology would achieve four times tighter $S_8$ constraints.
 Thus, in the future it will be possible to weigh in on the ongoing $S_8$ tension making use of model-independent methods.
 Moreover, we also show that, as the quality of the data increases as we go into the future, the gap between the constraining power of model-independent and model-dependent constraints will significantly shrink.

 Future implementations of this methodology could explore several possible extensions.
 On the one hand, the types of data used in this work are greatly limited by lack of differentiable tools to obtain theoretical predictions for observables with greater constraining power.
 The development of tools such as differentiable Boltzmann codes, differentiable emulators of the non-linear matter power spectrum, or differentiable Limber integrators would allow us to fit the power spectrum data directly.
 These developments would enable model-agnostic analyses similar to that of \citet{Garcia-Garcia21} but with a greatly reduced number of assumptions and a more reliable measure of uncertainty in their results.
 On the other hand, it would also be possible to explore the use of Gaussian processes to constrain general forms of modified gravity, generalizing works such as \citet{2017PhRvD..96h3509R, 2019PhRvD..99b3512E, 2021PhRvD.103j3530P, 2021arXiv210712990R, 2021arXiv210712992P}, and study how these theories can be informed by the relationship between background and perturbations.
 Gaussian processes are an exceptional tool to constrain modified gravity since they don't require assuming a particular parametrisation of such deviations.
 A comprehensive list of different departures from $\Lambda$CDM that could be explored with a similar methodology to the one presented in this work can be found in \citet{Baker14}.
+Alternatively, one could consider comparing the performance of Gaussian processes against other popular tools for non-parametric cosmology such as genetic algorithms \citep{ga, Nesseris11} or neuronal networks \citep{ANN}.
+The convenience of using Gaussian processes lies in that they naturally provide easily interpretable information on both the reconstructed function and its posterior uncertainties.